eugeneai/GRL/README.md

-# COmpiling and running this
+# Compiling and running this project

 ```
-yarn
+# Installing
+npm install

+# Compiling and running in a development mode
-yarn start
+npm start
 ```

+Point your browser to http://localhost:3000/

 # Getting Started with Create React App